Skip to content

 • Not allowing them to approach other visitors without their consent

-When must my dog be on the lead?
+When must my dog be on a lead?

-Between 1 March and 31 July, you must have your dog on a lead no more than two metres long on open access land, even if there is no livestock on the land.
+Between 1 March and 31 July, it’s the law to keep your dog on a lead no more than two metres long on open access land like Ludshott Common, even if there are no livestock on the land.

 Dog bins

-Due to the huge increase of dog walkers using Ludshott Common in the past year, we have struggled to keep up with the disposal of dog waste left in our bins.
+Due to the huge increase in dog walkers using Ludshott Common since 2020, we have struggled to keep up with the disposal of dog waste left in our bins.

-Emptying the bins incurs heavy costs, which is still not keeping up with demand.
+Emptying the bins incurred heavy costs, and was still not keeping up with demand.

 Pathway through the heather on the heathland of Ludshott Common, Hampshire